boatnoah/notedown/README.md

 # Notedown

-- [x] localState rendering
-- [x] create a more complex definition of a character
+Feats:

-  - [x] fractional positions
+- [x] Detect change to the editor.
-- [x] delete operation
+- [x] Send raw array buffer over websocket.
-  - [ ] hold delete
-- [ ] database operations CRUD
-- [ ] undo/redo operation
+  - [ ] Avoid redudant packets from being applied.
+- [x] Go distributes it to all clients
+- [x] On message convert array buffer to Uint8array
+- [x] Apply changes
+- [x] Implement awareness protocol
+- [ ] when a new client joins figure out a way to render the state for the joined client
-- [ ] collisons
+- [ ] create an enpoint that gives you all the connections from the connections map

+Chores:

-- [ ] shareable link
+- [ ] fix write error

-Solution to current problem:
-So each character is a more complex data type.
-You are sending operations to the server.
-On the client side you can data attribute on each character (wrapped in maybe a span tag)